 Scale: 1 / 35

 "Tiger 1 Initial Production" was the first kit from a new manufacturer, Rye Field Model.
-It represents a tank of the 501st Heavy Tank Battalion in Tunisia in 1942-43.
-It competes with "Tiger 1 Tunisian Initial" from Dragon, Tamiya's rather inaccurate "Tiger I Ausführung Afrika", and a very inaccurate kit "Tiger Ausf.
+It builds a rare version of Tiger, nowadays called "Tunisian" or "Initial", used in Tunisia by the 501st Heavy Tank Battalion.
+Despite the small numbers of such Tigers, they are represented by several kits: "Tiger 1 Tunisian Initial" from Dragon, Tamiya's rather inaccurate "Tiger I Ausführung Afrika", and a very inaccurate kit "Tiger Ausf.
 E (tp)" from Italeri.
-There were also some limited-run kits.

 The 501st heavy tank battalion was the second unit to be equipped with Tiger tanks.
 Its Tigers had prototype external fittings, giving them a unique appearance.
 The battalion was sent to General von Arnim's 5th Panzer Army in Tunisia, starting its deployment there in November 1942.